Rhodes sailing holidays

 Marina

 The, in 2015 opened, Marina of Rhodes provides reasonable services and shelter for yachts up to 25 m.
-High-priced, even for Greece: few facilities (still unfinished?) and already signs of wear and tear; very friendly staff and excellent assistence while mooring.
+High-priced, even for Greece: few facilities (it remains unfinished?) and already signs of wear and tear; very friendly staff and excellent assistence while mooring; very small toilet-shower block, 3 WC and 2 showers – second sanitary block is work in progress; excellent Wifi signal; nearby mini-market overly expensive.

 Some berths are affected by strong N or S – E winds: rolling reportedly resulting in damage; seagull guano on docks.
 The Old Town is a 15 min. walk NW.